- A top-level guide to data lakes

 - Informed decision-making: Data stored in the warehouse is used by different data professionals to make efficient data-driven decisions.

-- Better data visualization: Warehouses provide different visualization and reporting tools to analyze and present data efficiently.
+- Better data visualization: Some warehouses provide different visualization and reporting tools to analyze and present data efficiently.
 You can also use external visualization tools like Tableau, Power BI, Plotly, QlikView etc. These tools tend to have a wide variety of connectors to securely connect to your warehouse and power their visualizations.